 Dishes I’ve frozen include soups, stews, stewed meats, chilis, and stove-top cooked oatmeal.

 If you make your own broth or bone stock, keep containers of this tasty stuff frozen to use when you make soup.
 Also, freeze individual cubes in your ice tray and then move to a freezer bag to easily and instantly flavor dishes you’re cooking (like a sauté or even when cooking grains).

 Yes, you can freeze beans.
-Should you ever feel inclined to cook beans yourself, make more than you’ll use in one sitting or so and freeze the rest before they go bad.
-Leave any liquid out of the bag.
+Should you ever feel inclined to cook beans yourself, make more than you’ll use in one sitting and freeze the rest before they go bad.
+Do not add liquid to the bag or container before freezing.

 Nuts & Seeds*